Please note, this post was last updated in 2020 and I no longer update this website.

 3. Summary of Options For Finding Images

 Most students and teachers regularly need images to enhance their digital work.
-I believe a clear and simple workflow is required for this process.
+A clear and simple workflow is required for this process.

 The skill of legally and efficiently obtaining images is something students need to be fluent in, otherwise, time and focus can be taken away from learning goals.